AliSoftware/alisoftware.github.io/_posts/2015-08-29-fun-with-functions.md

 }
 ```

 We could also do the same for `&&`.
-Let's use a more compat syntax for this one, using implicit `$0` parameters, to vary the examples:
+Let's use a more compact syntax for this one, using implicit `$0` parameters, to vary the examples:

 ```swift
 func && (lhs: Int->Bool, rhs: Int->Bool) -> (Int->Bool) {